mbabynames search ✿

 Grant Oliver

-Grant carries the meaning "noble and strong" while Oliver brings "olive tree".
+Grant carries the meaning "great" while Oliver brings "olive tree".
 Said together, Grant Oliver has both weight and warmth.
 The longer Oliver (3 syllables) builds on the shorter Grant, giving the name forward momentum.

 Grant Benjamin

-Put "noble and strong" next to "son of the right hand" and you get a name that feels considered.
+Put "great" next to "son of the right hand" and you get a name that feels considered.
 Grant Benjamin works on paper and out loud.
 Grant is 1 syllable.
 Benjamin at 3 adds length and rhythm.

 Grant Nathaniel

-Grant ("noble and strong") and Nathaniel ("gift of God").
+Grant ("great") and Nathaniel ("gift of God").
 Two distinct meanings that create a name with range.
 The longer Nathaniel (3 syllables) builds on the shorter Grant, giving the name forward momentum.

 Grant Elijah